Germany's Transgender Law seen as 'archaic, degrading' | DW | 28.12.2020

 "My two assessments each took two hours, four hours in total.
 They are psychological assessments where they talk about your entire life story.
 They ask about sexual experiences, sexual orientation, fetishes, family structures.
 They covered many topics that were not relevant to gender," she said.

-As someone trying to change her legal gender to female, Rolletschke believed she was particularly judged based on her adherence to a stereotypically female appearance.
+As someone trying to change her legal gender to female, Rolletschke believed she was particularly judged based on her adherence to a stereotypical female appearance.

 "It felt like they came from a place of pathologization.
-They seems to believe that being trans* is a mental illness."
+They seem to believe that being trans* is a mental illness."

 The idea that being transgender is a mental disorder was dismissed by the World Health Organization in 2019.